 Bradley Palmer is Chairman of Palm Ventures which he founded in 1992.
 Previously, Mr. Palmer was a Senior Associate with James D. Wolfensohn, Inc., a strategic advisory and investment banking firm with an extensive client base of multinational corporations.
 While at Wolfensohn, Mr. Palmer worked for James Wolfensohn, Paul Volcker and other firm partners on numerous acquisitions for major clients.
 Before Wolfensohn, Mr. Palmer was a Vice President in the Acquisition Finance division of Manufacturers Hanover Trust Company where he financed numerous management-led buyouts.Mr.
 Palmer began his career as an entrepreneur, starting a multi-location restaurant concept in the Midwest which he sold successfully.
 Mr. Palmer holds a B.S. from Indiana University and a MBA from The Wharton School of the University of Pennsylvania.
-Mr. Palmer serves on the Board of Advisors for The Farm Institute and a number of other private companies and charitable organizations.
+Mr. Palmer serves on numerous for-profit and charitable boards.

 Russell Palmer, Affiliate, The Palmer Group, an investment company founded by Russell Palmer (Brad’s father), co-invests in many transactions with Palm Ventures.
 Prior to founding The Palmer Group, he was Managing Partner and CEO of Touche Ross & Co. for ten years and Dean of The Wharton School at the University of Pennsylvania for seven years.
 Additionally, he serves or has served on the Board of Directors of Verizon, Honeywell, The May Department Stores Company, the Federal Home Loan Mortgage Corporation, Goodyear Tire, IMASCO, Bankers Trust Company, Alco Standard and Safeguard Scientifics, and the Board of Trustees of the University of Pennsylvania, the National Constitution Center and as Chairman of the Board of the University of Pennsylvania Hospital System.